snaplet/docs-old/docs/04-references/preview-database.md

 $ snaplet db create instant_db_tutorial
 # You will be asked to pick a snapshot if you don't provide one using the --snapshot or --latest option
 ✔ Snapshot › v1-cassidy-underpass-interface 483 kB  4 days ago
-# If you are using the instant database feature for the first time you will have the infrastructure provisioned
+# If you are using the preview database feature for the first time you will have the infrastructure provisioned
-✔ Instant database server provisioned [24s]
+✔ Preview database server provisioned [24s]
-# The snapshot is restored to the instant database
+# The snapshot is restored to the preview database
 ✔ Database instant_db_tutorial created from snapshot v1-cassidy-underpass-interface [12s]
 # You can now use your database!
 You can connect to your database at: postgresql://postgres:*********@snaplet-<orgId>-<projectId>.fly.dev:5432/instant_db_tutorial